-In 2023, the weighted average weighting of all Executive Committee members' Financial KPIs was 84.5%.
-For Individual/functional KPIs, the weighted average weighting was 10.5%, and for ESG KPIs, it was 4.9%.
-In the financial year 2023, the AVP for individual members of the Executive Committee ranged from 9.7% to 40.4% of their total compensation.
-On average, AVP in 2023 for all members of the Executive Committee was 23.7% of the total compensation.
+In the business year 2024, the AVP for individual members of the Executive Committee ranged from 11.2% to 38.9% of their total compensation.
+On average, AVP in 2024 for all members of the Executive Committee was 25.4% of the total compensation.
 This entrepreneurial approach ensures the alignment of the interests of the CEO and the members of the Executive Committee to create sustainable value for the Company, its shareholders, and its business partners.